-Head protection (ANSI Z89) is required to be worn when exposed to injury from falling objects.
+Head protection (ANSI Z89) is required to be worn when exposed to falling or flying objects or moving equipment.

 Hand Protection

 Appropriate hand protection is required to be worn when exposed to hazards such as those from cuts or lacerations, abrasions, punctures, chemical burns, thermal burns, absorption of harmful substances and harmful temperature extremes.